js-org/js.org/README.md

 ### Thanks

-Thanks to **[Cloudflare](https://www.cloudflare.com)** for their awesome DNS service that makes this possible.
+**[Cloudflare](https://www.cloudflare.com)** for their awesome DNS service that makes this possible.
 While js.org is only using their free plan - they have helped us more than once with some flexible solutions and extended quotas!